remipch/solar_concentrator/mechanics/README.md

 > (see the photo and video in the toplevel README).

 > [!NOTE]
-> This documented model contains a single panel board with 12 mirrors.
->
-> Two 'wings' have been added on the sides but are not documented here
-> (see the photo and video in the toplevel README).

 | Assembled | Exploded |
 | --------- | -------- |